davebenson/doom4-walkthrough/README.md

 In the Woman's Restroom is a hatch allowing access to a secret area.
 Climb onto the sinks and look around for the bloody hatch: jump to it and follow the duct (there's Gas) to drop into a room (SECRET 8.7) with an Auto-Map and an ELITE GUARD 8.1.
 The screen next to the door will open it.

 After exiting the Secret Room, you'll enter a Security Area with 6?
-The Possesseds, a Health Station, an Argent Cell, a Plasma Gun, and a terminal to Release the Safety Lockdown:  do that.
+The Possesseds, a Health Station, an ARGENT CELL 8.1, a Plasma Gun, and a terminal to Release the Safety Lockdown:  do that.

 ## Mission 8: Fight: Main Lobby
 Exiting the security area, there's a handful of The Possessed to dispatch.
-Then a Possessed Soldier or two, and finally a Shielded Guard and a Hell Knight in the main lobby area.
+Then a Possessed Soldier or two, and finally a Possessed Security and a Hell Knight in the main lobby area.
 Keep moving and focus on the meaner demons.

 Watch a holographic replay of Dr Hayden and Olivia Pierce arguing about her research.
 Meanwhile, pick up a Codex Entry "Environments / Advanced Research Complex 2" from the main desk.
 When you interact with the panel to open the main building, there will be a Checkpoint, so gather supplies before that - the upcoming fight can be a bit difficult.